 Everyone loves a good historical drama.
-While a different one takes the Oscars by storm every year, that doesn't mean Hollywood is actually doing these borrowed figures any favors.
-If you think you're an expert on English history because you watch a lot of costume dramas, you're in for a big surprise.
+While a different one takes the Oscars by storm every year, that doesn't mean Hollywood is actually doing their historical subjects any favors.
+If you think you're an expert on European history because you watch a lot of costume dramas, you're in for a big surprise.

-Inaccurate film portrayals of historical figures are actually pretty rampant.
-These differences run from wrongly portraying or erasing the movie subject's disabilities to accusing them of all sorts of intrigue to even having two people that never even met get it on.
-Word to the wise: don't cram a love triangle that doesn't fit into your period piece.
-And don't use important world events as a backdrop for your love triangle.It turns out love triangles and historical people Hollywood got wrong go together like peanut butter and jelly.
-To learn more about how little history has gone into some of the most successful and award-winning historical dramas of all time, read on.
+Inaccurate film portrayals of historical figures are pretty rampant.
+These differences include erasing (or exaggerating) a subject's disability, accusing a politician of murder, and even making two people that never met have sex.
+Word to the wise: don't cram in a love triangle that doesn't fit your period piece.
+And as it turns out, love triangles and historical people Hollywood got wrong go together like peanut butter and jelly.

 Film: Marie Antoinette (2006)

-What Hollywood Did: Portray Marie-Antoinette as a spoiled and oblivious child.
+What Hollywood Did: Portrayed Marie-Antoinette as a spoiled and oblivious child.

-Why It's Wrong: First off, this Sofia Coppola film starring Kirsten Dunst is as beautiful as it is ridiculous, and manages to get a lot right historically despite throwing around Chuck Taylors and Adam Ant songs.
-However, it totally misrepresents Marie Antionette.
-While she's become a symbol of the decadence of the aristocracy of ye olde France, the real Marie Antoinette was totally aware of the world of cutthroat politics she lived in and had her own political interests.
-She wasn't just a shop-a-holic with a sweet tooth. see more on Marie Antoinette
+Why It's Wrong: First off, this Sofia Coppola film starring Kirsten Dunst is as beautiful as it is ridiculous, and manages to get a lot right historically - despite throwing around Chuck Taylors and Adam Ant songs.
+It totally misrepresents Marie-Antionette, though.

 Film: Gladiator (2000)